polarityio/trellix-hx/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-FireEye Endpoint Security protects your organization with intelligence led protection, detection and response.
+The FireEye Endpoint Security protects your organization with intelligence led protection, detection and response.

 Polarity's FireEye HX integration allows querying for alerts and the associated hosts using MD5 Hashes.